- The Crypto Fire

 Bitcoin: A Solution to Financial Instability

 Bitcoin’s primary goal was to allow people to send money directly to each other without needing a middleman like a bank.
 This idea of a peer-to-peer system was revolutionary.
 Bitcoin gave people the ability to manage their money without relying on banks or financial institutions, empowering individuals in a way that traditional systems couldn’t.
+As more users held bitcoins and experimented with crypto assets, the value of a borderless digital currency became clear.

 Understanding Cryptography: The Backbone of Crypto